sowbug/happynine/README.md

 Overall Status
 ===

-As of 0.0.9.0, Happynine can send and receive bitcoin using Electrum servers.
+Happynine can send and receive bitcoin using Electrum servers.
 It is missing many features and UI affordances that users will expect from a complete wallet.
 See the [issue list](https://github.com/sowbug/happynine/issues) for detail on project status.

+Did you read the great big warning above?
+If yes and you wish to proceed, [install Happynine from the Chrome Web Store](https://chrome.google.com/webstore/detail/happynine/pgelmjigdabeindnekfmkafinejdknki).

 User Requirements
 ===